Why do we have a School Council?

 As a School Councillor, your responsibilities include:

-Children oversee these responsilbilites, and come together on the first Thursday of every month to meet and discuss, ideas and suggestions within our school.
+Children oversee these responsilbilites, and come together once a month to meet and discuss, ideas and suggestions within our school.

 Below you can see our School-Councillors for this year.